OperationSpark/line-crawler/README.md

 var i, shape, direction;
 ````

 Perfect!
 Now, before we can use our variables, we need to initialize them to a value.
-Find **TOOD 2** and initialize our app's variables:
+Find **TODO 2** and initialize our app's variables:

 ###TODO 2 : Initialize Our Variables